sype/sre-agent/README.md

 An SRE agent that can monitor application and infrastructure logs, diagnose issues, and report on diagnostics

-## Deploy Agent Locally using Docker Compose
+## Deploy Agent locally using Docker Compose

 - [Docker](https://docs.docker.com/get-docker/)
 - A `.env` file sitting at root containing the following: